fusionjs/fusion-plugin-react-router/README.md

 #### Router

 Configures a router and acts as a React context provider for routing concerns.
-It's unlikely you have use the component, given the plugin already provides `<Router>`.
+The plugin already provides `<Router>` in the middleware for your application.

 ```jsx
 import {Router} from 'fusion-plugin-react-router';